NurullahDemirel/case-test/README.md

-1-run "composer install" fro vendor
+1-run "composer install" for vendor

-2-set your db info
+2-set your db info to the env file

-3-run "php artisan migrate"
+3-run "php artisan migrate" for creating tables

 4-run "php artisan db:seed" for creating some dummy data;